le-cds/connectiq-faceymcwatchface/README.md

 ### On-Device Configuration

 Tired of using external apps to configure your watch face?
 So am I, which is why Facey McWatchface has a configuration UI, similar to Garmin’s pre-installed watch faces.
-This is only supported on newer devices, such as the vívoactive® 4 (I think), not on my personal watch.
+This, however, is only supported on newer devices, such as the vívoactive® 4 (I think), not on my personal watch.
 Had I known that before, I would have been like “Not on my watch, kind Sir!”, and I would have been right…

-## Features Everyone Else Has as Well
+## Things This Thing Shows

 There are…